Dealing with Procrastination

 Another method is to make tempting distractions inconvenient to access.
 Especially useful when working at home and surrounded by distractions, removing your usual procrastination method can make it a lot easier to focus on work.

-Finally, dealing with the cause of procrastination might be necessary if it is severely impacting your ability to get work done.
+Finally, dealing with the cause of procrastination might be necessary.
+This is especially true if it is severely impacting your ability to get work done.

 Procrastination often coincides with other mental health problems, such as depression, anxiety, stress, or extreme perfectionism.